-While the intended effect of the LID was to increase prices received by farmers (country premiums plus LID), it appears to have cancelled out the benefits of the country premiums for the cocoa harvests between 2020 - 2023.
-In the current 2023/24 cocoa harvest, however, the large harvest deficits in West Africa have again resulted in country premiums that were significantly higher than the LID of USD 400.
+In the 2023/24 cocoa harvest, as well as the current 2024/25 harvest, however, the large harvest deficits in West Africa have again resulted in country premiums that were significantly higher than the LID of USD 400.

-Figure 4 compares the prices paid for cocoa at the main European port on 1 December 2023 (delivery on 1 March 2024).
+Figure 4 compares the prices paid for cocoa at the main European port on 29 November 2024 (delivery on 1 March 2025).
 The LID for Ghana and Ivory Coast is already included in the red-coloured country premiums.